de-odex/volana/README.md

 # Volana
-I'm still setting things up here, come back at a different time Volana is a fork of nimLUA, adding some things I think would be neat and changing some stuff I don't like.
+I'm still setting things up here, most of everything is still identical to nimLUA, just with different naming.
+Volana is a fork of nimLUA, adding some things I think would be neat and changing some stuff I don't like.
 Naturally, this makes the library relatively opinionated.
+Please note that version numbers will not follow nimLUA.
+Changes moving forward will not always follow nimLUA.

 ---

-# nimLua
 glue code generator to bind Nim and Lua together using Nim's powerful macro

 ![nimble](https://img.shields.io/badge/available%20on-nimble-yellow.svg?style=flat-square)